Nina Dobrev Shows Off Toned Abs In Sexy Underwear Photo

 Her post racked up nearly 900,000 likes and close to 3,000 comments, proving that her fans like what they see.

 “Hottest woman in the universe,” one user wrote in all caps for emphasis.
-Another one added: “Nina it’s so early must you attack me this early my god.”
+Another one added, “Nina it’s so early must you attack me this early my god.”

-On the flip side, some commenters believe the underwear were too boyish for the gorgeous Canadian.
+On the flip side, some commenters believe the underwear was too boyish for the gorgeous Canadian.

 “Nina u are always pretty but hands down, men wear calvin klein boxers better.
 Some women should stay with lace lingerie and regular cut underwear,” one Instagram user wrote, though not everyone agrees.
 Another fan said, “Only Nina can pull off boxers better than a man.”

 A few fans also commented on her weight, claiming she appears skinnier.
 “I liked her better when she was thicc,” one user said.
-Another user said in response to the comment that, “she was never thick.
+Another user said in response to the comment that “she was never thick.
 But she did gain about 10 pounds a few years ago.
 All she had to do was tone it up but she probably starved herself because she’s thinner than ever now, makes her look old to me.”

 The string of comments was criticized for its body-shaming qualities by another group of fans.